 The best Koh Samui day-trip with kids

-Take to the seas!
+With older kids: Take to the seas!
 Take a family day trip to Ang Thong Marine Park, where you’ll see an untouched archipelago of 42 islands and perhaps some wildlife up-close.
-Older children will enjoy kayaking and snorkelling, however the trip isn’t particularly recommended with babies or young children as it’s a long day in strong sun and occasionally rough water.
+Older children will enjoy kayaking and snorkelling, however, the trip isn’t particularly recommended for babies or young children as it’s a long day in the strong sun and occasionally rough water.
 Check that your tour operator provides children’s life jackets.
 Reputable ones do!

 Beach and pool days